Intsights/sergeant/docs/worker/config/max_tasks_per_run.md

-# Worker Config - max_tasks_per_run
+# max_tasks_per_run

-`max_tasks_per_run` defines how many tasks the worker should consume before killing it self and spawning another worker instead.
-This number should be `int > 0`.
-The usage of this parameter is encouraged even if you think your worker must respawn itself ever.
-Memory leak situations might occuer from time to time without any simptoms.
-Declaring this parameter, might keep your worker healthy over time.
-A low number here is discouraged unless neccessary.
-Low number might cause the worker to die frequently and the overhead of respawning might be felt.
-A value of 0 means worker should never die.
+`max_tasks_per_run` specifies the maximum number of tasks the worker should consume before spawning another worker.
+This must be a positive integer.
+Even if you believe your worker should never respawn, you are encouraged to use this parameter.
+Memory leaks may occur from time to time without any apparent symptoms.
+Declaring this parameter might help maintain the health of your workers.
+Low numbers are discouraged unless necessary.
+Workers who die frequently might feel the overhead of respawning caused by a low number.
+When the value is 0, the worker will never respawn unless it explicitly requests it.

 ## Definition